-Da’Quarius dried his hands and followed Paulie onto the main eating area.
+Da’Quarius dried his hands and followed Paulie into the main eating area.
 Paulie opened a small closet door and brought out a broom and dustpan.

 “I need the floors swept and the tables and counters wiped before the lunch rush,” Paulie said.
-“Afterwards, I’ll have Tony make us some lunch and your free to go.”
+“Afterwards, I’ll have Tony make us some lunch, and you’re free to go.”

 “Naw, man,” Da’Quarius said.
 “I ain’t goin’ out like no bitch.”

 “Excuse me?”
-Paulie said still holding the broom.
-“You wanted to learn da business.
+Paulie said, still holding the broom.
+“You wanted to learn the business.
 This is the ground floor.
 Literally.
 Sweep it.”

-“Dat biddy Helen makes me clean the gutters, den you got me washin’ dishes an’ shit,” Da’Quarius said.
-“Y’all think you can get a little black kid and make him do all da work.
+“Dat biddy Helen makes me clean da’ gutters, den you got me washin’ dishes an’ shit,” Da’Quarius said.
+“Y’all think you can get a little black kid an’ make him do all da’ work.
 Fuck dat.”

-“You got some set of balls, kid,” Paulie said.
-“But that ain’t how things work.”
+“You got some set of balls on ya, kid,” Paulie said, “but that ain’t how things work.”

 “Fuck you,” Da’Quarius said.
 “I ain’t no house nigga.
 I’m out.”

-“I guess I was wrong about you, kid,” Paulie said as Da’Quarius turned his back and walked towards the exit.
+“I guess I was wrong about you, kid,” Paulie said as Da’Quarius turned his back and walked toward the exit.
 “Maybe you ain’t cut out for this after all.”

 “Guess not,” Da’Quarius said as he walked out the door.
 “Free at last!”

-The following morning, Rose got up early excited for her speech.
-She stayed up to the extremely late hour of 8 PM to make sure it was just right.
+The following morning, Rose got out of bed early, excited for her speech.
+She stayed up to the extremely late hour of eight PM to make sure it was just right.
 She was so busy, she never noticed how surly both Helen and Da’Quarius were acting.

 “I think I’ll close with a poem,” Rose said as they were leaving.
 “Do you think I have time to find one.”

-“Whatchu want?”
-Da’Quarius said entering the room.
+“Wha’chu want?”
+Da’Quarius said, entering the room.
 “Y’all need cotton picked?”

 “What the hell are you yammering about, kid?”
 Helen said.
 “Get your damn jacket on so we can go!”